3t8U/project5/README.md

   * _Example Input: User selects "Large" pie with Jalapenós & Olives._
   * _Example Output: application shows order summary screen displaying text "We've got your order of a Large pizza with        Jalapenós, Olives.
 Your total is $15 and we'll have it ready in 30 minutes or less :)"_

-* _The application has a function to add an "&" into the output of toppings_
-  * _Example Input: User selects "Large" pie with Jalapenós, Olives, Pepperoni._
-  * _Example Output: "We've got your order of a Large pizza with, Jalapenós, Olives & Pepperoni.
-Your total is $15 and we'll have it ready in 30 minutes or less :)"_

 ## Setup/Installation Requirements